NDU-CSC413/lectures-md/c++review.md

 dtor
 copy ctor
 dtor
-dtor
+temporary returned by refTest is destroyed end of main t will be destroyed dtor
 ```
 If we remove the -fno-elide-constructors you get this output.
-Try it [here](https://godbolt.org/z/73bPvr)
+Try it [here](https://godbolt.org/z/r8nhYE)
 ```
 $g++-10 -std=c++20 rvopt.cpp
 $./a.out
 ctor
-dtor
+temporary returned by refTest is destoryed end of main t will be destroyed dtor
 ```
+__Note__: since c++17 this is no longer possible.
+Try it [here](https://godbolt.org/z/9687h6)

 # Pointers
 A pointer variable is a variable that holds an address.
 We say variable _p_ points to variable _x_ if _p_ holds the address of _x_: ```int *p=&x;```.